DrPav/site-word-analysis/README.md

 ## Future Work

 ### Tests and Evaluation
 Tests could be written with a framework like pytest to test each component as the project evolves.
+Error handling and logging should be added to the code if being used in production.
 Since the input to the program is a url and hence continually changing a special test website may have to be set-up that does not change and the word counts are known.

 To evaluate the clusters a human would need to evaluate.
 If the tool is to be used on a certain domain then a training data set could be created giving the expected outputs for given texts.
 In this case accuracy could be used as a evaluation metric and the problem can become a supervised problem instead of a unsupervised one.
 The model can also then be improved by fine tuning on a domain specific corpus.